-Q. Why do utility companies only mark up to their meter?

-A. Most of the utility lines on private property are owned by the property owner and the property owner will need to locate and mark those lines themselves, but in most cases, the utility company will only mark from the street to the meter or if there is no meter to the property line.

-Q. Why can't the locators just meet the excavator on site to show where to mark?

-A. In order to complete your ticket you will need to provide accurate directions as to where your excavation will take place on the site.
-MS811 can add a note on the ticket for them to contact you, before locating, for an on-site meeting.

-Q. How many days does the Dig Law require for locators to mark a site?

-A. Two (2) working days not including weekends and holidays.
-If the utility companies have to excavate to find their lines, they are allowed an additional two (2) working days for non-locatable lines with proper notification to the excavator, not to exceed four (4) working days from the day the original notice was provided.

-Q. What if the lines have not been marked in the two (2) working days?

-A. The Dig Law states you will need to call back to let us know the lines are not marked and wait four (4) hours for the companies to respond.
-Non-locatable facility owners are allotted an additional two (2) working days to complete markings.

-Q. Will I be able to dig once I've waited the two (2) working days and the four (4) hours?

-A. Yes, according to law; however, give us a call back and MS811 will call the companies directly to find out what has happened.
-Please be certain that you have also allotted an extra two (2) working days for non-locatable lines to be marked.
-See section 77-13-5 of MS dig law.

-Q. What can be done when utility owners won't locate their utilities?

-A. The initial request is sent to the utility owners, and they are given two (2) working days to respond.
+- Q. Why do utility companies only mark up to their meter? - A. Most of the utility lines on private property are owned by the property owner and the property owner will need to locate and mark those lines themselves, but in most cases, the utility company will only mark from the street to the meter or if there is no meter to the property line. - Q. Why can't the locators just meet the excavator on site to show where to mark? - A. In order to complete your ticket you will need to provide accurate directions as to where your excavation will take place on the site.
+MS811 can add a note on the ticket for them to contact you, before locating, for an on-site meeting. - Q. How many days does the Dig Law require for locators to mark a site? - A. Three (3) working days not including weekends and holidays.
+If the operator is required to excavate to find their lines, and has given proper notice of such, that operator shall be allowed a reasonable amount of additional time, not to exceed four (4) days from the day the original notice was provided. - Q. What if the lines have not been marked in the three (3) working days? - A. The Dig Law states you will need to call back to let us know the lines are not marked and wait two (2) hours for the companies to respond.
+Non-locatable facility owners are allotted additional time provided they have given the proper notice, not to exceed four (4) working days from the date of the original notice. - Q. Will I be able to dig once I've waited the three (3) working days and the two (2) hours? - A. Yes, according to law; however, give us a call back and MS811 will call the companies directly to find out what has happened.
+Please be certain that you have also allotted additional time for non-locatable lines to be marked.
+See section 77-13-5 of MS dig law. - Q. What can be done when utility owners won't locate their utilities? - A. The initial request is sent to the utility owners, and they are given three (3) working days to respond.
 After that, the law requires you to call MS811 back, if not marked, to have a No Response ticket submitted.
-You are required, by law, to allow four (4) hours for the utilities to respond.
+You are required, by law, to allow two (2) hours for the utilities to respond.
 If a third request needs to be sent, the CSR will resubmit the ticket and give the utility companies a call.
 If this is a consistently reoccurring problem, you should file an Alleged Violation Report (AVR).
 To file an AVR, you can go to the Underground Facilities Damage Prevention Board website at www.msdamageprevention.com and click on the AVR button.
 You can also contact your regional MS811 Damage Prevention Coordinator to have him go speak to the utility company directly.